open-telemetry/opentelemetry.io/content/en/blog/2022/k8sattributes.md

 [PR #832](https://github.com/open-telemetry/opentelemetry-operator/pull/832).

 This feature sets the `OTEL_RESOURCE_ATTRIBUTES` environment variable on the collector container with the k8s pod attributes.
-It allows us to use the resource detector processor, which attaches the environment variable values to the spans.
+It lets you to use the resource detector processor, which attaches the environment variable values to the spans.
 This only works when the collector is deployed in sidecar mode.